Finding the Right Car Detailer

 You can also perform some quality checks on your own—

-- Since most detailing tasks are the same for every car, you can get a line on the quality of a shop’s work by asking to see other customers’ completed cars.
-If the other cars appear unsatisfactory, ask the shop what it can do to satisfy your expectations for your car.
-If your car is in particularly bad shape, ask the shop what problems it will and won’t be able to correct.
+- If you’re considering a brick-and-mortar shop, rather than a mobile operator, you can evaluate its work by asking to see other customers’ detailed cars.
+If they look unsatisfactory, ask the shop what it can do to meet your expectations.
+If your car is in particularly bad shape, ask the shop what problems it can and can’t solve.

-- Take a look around the shop and assess its cleanliness and orderliness—a messy, unorganized facility may indicate that the shop does sloppy work.
+- Also assess the shop’s cleanliness and orderliness—a messy, unorganized facility may be a sign of sloppy work.

-- Ask whether the shop uses a three-step polishing process (polishing, buffing, and waxing) or the less effective one-step polishing process.
+- Ask whether the shop uses a three-step polishing process—polishing, buffing, and waxing—or the less effective one-step one.

-- Ask how the shop cleans carpets.
-Most shops have hot-water-extraction equipment, which is usually the most effective method; if not, ask it to describe, or show, how it will clean your car’s carpet.
+- Ask how they clean carpets.
+Most use hot-water-extraction equipment, which is usually the most effective method; if not, ask it to describe, or show, its protocol.

-- Ask the shop to show you proof that it carries current liability insurance to cover the cost of repairs if your car were damaged while in the shop.
+- Ask for proof that the company carries current liability insurance to cover the cost of repairs to your car if it’s damaged.

-Because most shops will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
-For the shops listed on our Ratings Tables, we’ve done some shopping for you.
-Our mystery shoppers asked each shop for its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
-The price comparison scores on our Ratings Tables indicate how each shop compared to the average prices quoted for the same jobs.
-For instance, if one shop has a price comparison score of $120 while a second shop has a score of $100, it means the first shop’s quotes were 20 percent higher than the second shop’s.
+Because most services will quote prices for basic detailing jobs over the phone, it’s easy to compare prices.
+For the companies listed on our Ratings Tables, we’ve done some shopping for you.
+Our undercover shoppers asked each business for its prices for a basic detailing of two sedans, a minivan, and an SUV; the table below illustrates the range of prices we found.
+The price comparison scores on our Ratings Tables indicate how each company’s prices compared to the average prices quoted for the same jobs.
+For instance, if one company has a price comparison score of $120, while a second company has a score of $100, it means the first company’s quotes were 20 percent higher than the second company’s.